-The Cross-Enterprise Document Sharing (XDS) Profile in the IHE IT Infrastructure Domain provides a solution for sharing (publishing, finding and retrieving) documents across a group of affiliated enterprises.
-The XDS for Imaging (XDS-I) Profile, defined here, extends and specializes XDS to support imaging "documents", specifically including the following:
+The Cross-Enterprise Document Sharing (XDS.b) Profile in the IHE IT Infrastructure Domain provides a solution for sharing (publishing, finding and retrieving) documents across a group of affiliated enterprises.
+The XDS for Imaging (XDS-I.b) Profile, defined here, extends and specializes the mechanisms defined by XDS.b to support imaging "documents", specifically including the following:

 - Imaging studies that include images acquired on a broad range of different modalities, as well as evidence documents (e.g., post-processing measurements/analysis outcome), and presentation states. - Diagnostic reports resulting from the interpretation of one or more related imaging studies provided in a ready-for-display form - A selection of diagnostically significant images associated with the report content.
 These document types along with the actor capabilities required to share them are defined by this profile.

-Since the XDS for Imaging Profile depends on and extends the IT Infrastructure XDS Profile including the use of terms defined in XDS (e.g., affinity domain, submission set, etc.) the reader of XDS-I is expected to have read and understands the XDS Profile (See ITI TF-1: 10).
-The XDS-I specification does not repeat requirements and text for the XDS-defined Actors Document Repository, Document Registry, and Document Consumer.
+Since the XDS for Imaging (XDS-I.b) Profile depends on and extends the IT Infrastructure XDS.b Profile including the use of terms defined in XDS.b (e.g., XDS Affinity Domain, submission set, etc.) the reader of XDS-I.b is expected to have read and understood the XDS Profiles (See ITI TF-1: 10).
+The XDS-I.b specification does not repeat requirements and text for the XDS-defined Actors Document Repository, Document Registry, and Document Consumer, and does not place any new requirements on these actors.

-Both the XDS and XDS for Imaging Integration Profiles are not intended to address all cross-enterprise EHR communication needs.
-Many scenarios may require the use of other IHE Integration profiles, such as Patient Identifier Cross-Referencing (PIX), Audit Trail and Node Authentication (ATNA), Enterprise User Authentication (EUA), Cross-enterprise User Authentication (XUA) and Retrieve Information for Display (RID).
+Both the XDS.b and XDS for Imaging (XDS-I.b) Integration Profiles are not intended to address all cross-enterprise EHR communication needs.
+Many scenarios may require the use of other IHE Integration profiles, such as Patient Identifier Cross-Referencing (PIX), Audit Trail and Node Authentication (ATNA), Enterprise User Authentication (EUA), Cross-Enterprise User Authentication (XUA) and Retrieve Information for Display (RID).
 Other scenarios may be only partially supported, while still others may require future IHE Integration profiles, which will be defined by IHE as soon as the necessary base standards are available.
 Specifically:

-- 1. The operation of any XDS-I Clinical Affinity Domain will require that a proper security model be put in place.
+1. The operation of any XDS Affinity Domain will require that a proper security model be put in place.
 It is expected that a range of security models should be possible.
-Although the XDS-I Integration Profile is not intended to include nor require any specific security model, it is expected that XDS-I implementers will group XDS-I Actors with actors from the IHE Audit Trail and Node Authentication and will need an Access Control capability that operates in such a cross-enterprise environment.
+Although the XDS-I.b Integration Profile is not intended to include nor require any specific security model, it is required that XDS-I.b implementers shall group XDS-I.b Actors with actors from the IHE Audit Trail and Node Authentication and will need an Access Control capability that operates in such a cross-enterprise environment.
 New IHE Integration Profiles have been identified as candidates (e.g., Public Key Infrastructure, Access Control, etc.).
-There is a discussion of XDS-I security considerations in RAD TF-1: Appendix H. - 2.
-The establishment of independent but consistently XDS-based Affinity Domains will call for their federation, as patients expect their records to follow them as they move from region to region, or country to country.
-IHE foresees a need for transferring information from one Clinical Affinity Domain to another, or to allow access from one Affinity Domain to documents managed in other Affinity Domains.
-XDS/ XDS-I has been designed with this extension in mind.
-An XDS/ XDS-I Domains Federation Integration Profile that complements XDS may be anticipated in the future.
+There is a discussion of XDS-I.b security considerations in RAD TF-1: Appendix H.